1f604/ltt/README.md

 You can see the options in `Analyzer.py`.
 Note that you can use either `-x` (to see past x days) or `-s` + `-e` (to specify an interval of days to see) but you should not use both.

+You need to install the Chromium plugin in order to log your URLs.

 # Files

 `logs.db` contains all the windows logs showing you when you did what and for how long